vvotm/node-webshot-phantom2/README.md

-# node-webshot-phantom2
+# webshot2

-Very simple change to Brendan Kokoszka's original node-webshot in order to use phantom JS 2
+Very simple change to richardvida's original node-webshot-phantom2 in order to use phantom JS 2.1.x. because Phantom Js 2.0.0 not aviable...

 Webshot provides a simple API for taking webpage screenshots.
 The module is a light wrapper around PhantomJS 2, which utilizes WebKit to perform the page